mindspore-ai/docs/docs/mindspore/source_en/migration_guide/preparation.md

 ### Training on the Cloud

 ModelArts is a one-stop development platform for AI developers provided by HUAWEI Cloud, which contains Ascend resource pool.
-Users can experience MindSpore in this platform and read related document [MindSpore use_on_the_cloud](https://www.mindspore.cn/docs/programming_guide/en/master/use_on_the_cloud.html) and [AI Platform ModelArts](https://support.huaweicloud.com/intl/en-us/wtsnew-modelarts/index.html).
+Users can experience MindSpore in this platform and read related document [AI Platform ModelArts](https://support.huaweicloud.com/intl/en-us/wtsnew-modelarts/index.html).